Background of the SDNSEC:

 - A centralized contact person is identified at each school and at each agency.

-- School and agency users are assigned a password for access to the web-based scheduling system.
+- School and agency users are assigned a password for access to ServEdLink.
 Control of password access is at the discretion of the school/agency.
-The program also allows for View-Only users.
+The program also allows for View/Read-Only users.

 - From any Internet-connected computer during January and February, the school representative or designee inputs placement requests with start dates between August 1 of the current year and July 31 of the upcoming academic year.

-- At a mutually agreed upon date, all requests are viewable by the schools and conflicting times/dates are automatically indicated.
+- At a mutually agreed upon date, all requests are viewable by the schools and conflicting times/dates are automatically identified.

 - Subsequently (see calendar) a meeting of all academic stakeholders is held to negotiate schedule changes that will eliminate scheduling conflicts, maximize use of sites and decrease the need for service to negotiate with schools.